Jerusalem Bible vs. New Jerusalem Bible

 Some may not object to You shall not set your heart on your neighbour’s spouse (Exodus 20.17) in the NJB, whereas the JB follows a more traditional line with neighbour’s wife.
 Far more problematic is the NJB’s translation of Matthew 5.32 and 19.9.
 All other translations regard the exceptive clause allowing for a divorce as founded on adultery.
 The translators of the NJB beg to differ.
 They seem to regard this exception as referring to ‘an illicit marriage’, one contracted between close relatives, which was forbidden by the Jews but allowed among the Gentiles, and that this appears in Matthew to reflect what Christian missionaries encountered among the Gentiles.
 The traditional rendering of ‘fornication’ is found in the JB and the footnote states that ‘illicit marriage’ would be so obvious a reason for divorce as to make it unnecessary to mention.

 I acknowledge that this is a very sensitive area and one that has caused enormous heartache to Christians down through the centuries, the fact that divorce does not allow remarriage (at least not in a church), regardless of the reason for divorce.
 But it is generally understood that Jesus is referring to the marriage bond having been broken by an extra-marital relationship, hence such words as ‘adultery’ or ‘fornication’ in various Bible translations.
-Jesus is restating, in forceful language, the sanctity of marriage and that its institution by God makes it a sacrament, that male and female, when joined in holy matrimony, become one.
+Jesus is restating, in forceful language, the sanctity of marriage and that its institution by God makes it a sacrament, that male and female when joined in holy matrimony become one.
 In this regard the JB is more logical in the context of what Jesus is saying, if one reads the passage in Matthew 19.1-10 in its entirely.
 I believe the translators of the NJB are mistaken and their argument (based as it is on Greek semantics) lacks force.
-Good marriages are vital to an ordered society and this is why the Church sets so much store by their stability within the context of a Christian understanding of marriage as a divinely-ordained institution.
+Good marriages are vital to an ordered society and that is why the Church sets so much store by their stability within the context of a Christian understanding of marriage as a divinely-ordained institution.
 Broken marriages result in emotional dysphoria and dysfunctional families, and this in turn disrupts social cohesion.
 All kinds of problems ensue, as we are all aware with the state of modern society.
-Jesus is therefore reiterating God’s original plan for mankind, a well-ordered human society where love and mutual understanding are paramount.
+Jesus is therefore reiterating God’s original plan for mankind, a well-ordered human society where love, mutual understanding and social harmony are paramount.

 In my estimation mis-translations in the JB are more likely to be the result of choices based on interpretations of the ancient texts rather than deliberate attempts to corrupt the meaning of the word or passage.
 The above examples aside, it is often stated that the NJB is a more accurate translation than the JB, but at the same time I do not believe the JB is consistently inaccurate, simply that its translators interpreted differently.
 We should all be aware that there is no such thing as a perfect Bible translation.
 There are all kinds of considerations to be taken into account when translating ancient texts and the foibles and preferences of the translators are bound to impinge on the finished product, along with denominational traditions.